-195. Section 6 - Interconnection Feasibility Study Section 7 - Interconnection System Impact Study Section 8 - Interconnection Facilities Study Section 10 - Optional Interconnection Study - Proposed LGIP Sections 6, 7 and
+195. Section 6 - Interconnection Feasibility Study Section 7 - Interconnection System Impact Study Section 8 - Interconnection Facilities Study

+Section 10 - Optional Interconnection Study - Proposed LGIP Sections 6, 7 and

-8 describe (1) the analyses that would be conducted for each of the Feasibility, System Impact, and Facilities Studies, (2) the Interconnection Customer's responsibility regarding the actual cost of each study and of any restudies that may be required; and (3) the right an Interconnection Customer would have to maintain its Queue Position and substitute a Point of Interconnection, identified by either the Transmission Provider or the Interconnection Customer, if any of these Interconnection Studies uncovers a result that the Interconnection Customer and Transmission Provider did not contemplate during the Scoping Meeting.
+8 describe (1) the analyses that would be conducted for each of the Feasibility, System Impact, and Facilities Studies, (2) the Interconnection Customer's responsibility regarding the actual cost of each study and of any restudies that may be required; and (3) the right an Interconnection Customer would have to maintain its Queue Position and substitute a Point of Interconnection, identified by either the Transmission Provider or the Interconnection Customer and Transmission Provider did not contemplate during that the Interconnection Customer and Transmission Provider did not contemplate during the Scoping Meeting.
 These sections would also allow an Interconnection Customer to direct that one of the alternative Points of Interconnection specified in the related Interconnection Feasibility Study Agreement and Scoping Meeting be used if the Transmission Provider cannot agree on a substitute Point of Interconnection.